 Download Mighty St. Lawrence Detailed Itinerary

-One of the oldest, and loveliest European settlements in North America, Québec takes its name from the Algonquin word meaning ‘where the river narrows.’
-The city that Champlain founded in 1608 was the capital of New France, and later, British North America.
-Today, the proud capital of the province of the same name boasts the old-world charms of Vieux Quebec, the world-famous Chateau Frontenac hotel, and the only remaining intact citadel walls in North America.
-Cultural riches, superb cuisine, and an incredible view over the river make Québec the perfect place to begin our voyage!
+One of the oldest European settlements in North America, Québec takes its name from the Algonquin word meaning ‘where the river narrows.’
+The city that Champlain founded in 1608 was the capital of New France, and later, of British North America.
+Today, the proud capital of the province of the same name boasts the old-world charms of Vieux Québec, the world-famous Chateau Frontenac hotel, and the only remaining intact citadel walls in North America.
+Cultural riches, superb cuisine and an incredible view over the river make Québec the perfect place to begin our voyage!

-Home to Aboriginal cultures for thousands of years, the Saguenay Fjord's first European visitor was Jacques Cartier in 1532.
-The Saguenay drains fresh water from Lac St. Jean, but the greater part of its volume is salt tidal water from the St. Lawrence Estuary.
-The result is ideal habitat for marine mammals including four species of whales—fin, minke, blue, and the famous (endangered) Saguenay beluga population.
-Saguenay-St. Lawrence Marine Park and Saguenay Fjord National Park both protect the region’s vast natural riches.
+The Saguenay drains fresh water from Lac St. Jean, but the greater part of its volume is salt tidal water from the Saint Lawrence Estuary.
+The result is an ideal habitat for marine mammals including four species of whales—fin, minke, blue, and the famous (and endangered) Saguenay beluga population.
+Saguenay-Saint Lawrence Marine Park and Saguenay Fjord National Park both protect the region’s vast natural riches.

-The Gaspe Peninsula, also known as Gaspesie, separates the mouth of the St. Lawrence from the Baie de Chaleur.
-Dominated by high cliffs on the north shore, the Gaspe includes the eastern tip of the Appalachian Mountain chain and consequently offers amazing views, both of, and from its highland regions, which jut above the treeline.
+The Gaspé Peninsula, also known as Gaspésie, separates the mouth of the Saint Lawrence from Baie de Chaleur.
+Dominated by high cliffs on the north shore, the Gaspé includes the eastern tip of the Appalachian Mountain chain and offers amazing views from its highland regions, which jut out above the treeline.

-Day 7: Île Bonaventure Prov Park / Percé
+Day 5: Île Bonaventure National Park / Percé

-Parc national de l'Île-Bonaventure-et-du-Rocher-Percé is the formal name of the Park at the eastern tip of the Gaspe Peninsula.
+Parc National de l'Île-Bonaventure-et-du-Rocher-Percé is the formal name of the park at the eastern tip of the Gaspé Peninsula.
 But most Canadians are more familiar with its best-known feature, the awe-inspiring Percé Rock.
-Less well known perhaps is the area's superb Northern Gannet colony, extolled as the largest and most accessible in the world.

-Long frequented by Mi’kmaq people, likely walrus hunters, the Magdalene Islands in the Gulf of St. Lawrence were first sighted by Europeans when Jacques Cartier sailed among them in 1534.
-Today, although closer to Nova Scotia and PEI, they form a regional municipality of the province of Quebec.
+Long frequented by Mi’kmaq people, likely walrus hunters, the Magdalen Islands (les Îles-de-la-Madeleine) in the Gulf of Saint Lawrence were first sighted by Europeans when Jacques Cartier sailed among them in 1534.
+Today, although closer to Nova Scotia and Prince Edward Island, they form a regional municipality of the province of Québec.

-On a trip that traces the history and geography of New France, it’s appropriate that we wind up… in France.
-The small islands of Saint Pierre and Miquelon remain officially a part of the French Republic, albeit only a few dozen km off the shore of Newfoundland.
+On a trip that traces the history and geography of New France, it’s appropriate that we wind up in France.
+Saint-Pierre remains an official territory of the French Republic, albeit only a few dozen kilometres off the shore of Newfoundland.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide